 Our main product is Time Definite International (TDI), which is a pre-defined delivery service.
 We also provide industry-specific services to complement this product.
 Our Medical Express transport solution, which is tailored specifically to customers in the Life Sciences & Healthcare sector, for example, offers various types of thermal packaging for temperature-controlled, chilled and frozen content.
 Collect and Return is used predominantly by customers in high-tech industries: technical products are collected from the user, taken in for repairs and then returned.

 As an express service provider, we operate a global network consisting of several airlines, some of which we own 100 %.
 With an annual average of 3.8 million transported tonnes, our virtual airline is one of the leading international air freight carriers.

 The combination of our own and purchased capacities, which include varied terms of contract, allows us to respond flexibly to fluctuating demand.
-Figure A.08 illustrates how our available capacity is organised and offered on the market.
+The infographic illustrates how our available capacity is organised and offered on the market.
 The largest buyer of this freight capacity is the DHL Global Forwarding business unit.

 We modernised the first part of our European fleet during the reporting year.
 The Boeing 757 aircraft we have put into operation are more efficient, have more capacity and are equipped with improved technology.
 This will reduce repairs whilst improving working conditions for flight personnel.

 In the reporting year, the international express business again benefitted from e-commerce and the growing importance of small and medium-sized enterprises in international trade.
 The strong growth of our TDI product compared with the competition indicates that we have maintained our position as global market leader.